NBKRedSpy/QM_MoreCombatInfo/README.md

 Turn number on left of the log uses alternate colors per turn for better visibility.

 # Configuration
+This mod supports the Mod Configuration Manager.
+The settings can be changed in the Mods menu or directly in the config file.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MoreCombatInfo\config.json`.

 |Name|Default|Description|